ransom-ware/cybersec-bootcamp/README.md

 - Web-1: 10.0.0.5
 - Web-2: 10.0.0.6

-I have installed the following Beats on these machines:
+The following Beats have been installed on these machines:
 - Filebeat
 - Metricbeat